 Who is right?

-A tip on how to win the argument!
+Here’s a tip on how to win an argument!

 First a story:

 Dan and Tom were having an argument.
-They were both very sure their position was ‘right’.
+They were both quite positive that their position was “right”.
 In order to make sure, Dan had an idea.
-He proposed to Tom that he would go up and ask the old man on the hill.
-By the way, the old man is the smartest fellow in town.
+He proposed to Tom that he would go up and ask the old man on the hill, known to be the smartest fellow in town.